intel/intel-extension-for-pytorch/docs/tutorials/features/int8_overview_xpu.md

-Intel® Extension for PyTorch\* optimizations for quantization [GPU]
+Intel® Extension for PyTorch\* Optimizations for Quantization [GPU]
 ===================================================================

 Intel® Extension for PyTorch\* currently supports imperative mode and TorchScript mode for post-training static quantization on GPU.
-This tutorial illustrates the work flow of quantization on Intel GPUs.
+This section illustrates the quantization workflow on Intel GPUs.

 The overall view is that our usage follows the API defined in official PyTorch.
-Therefore, only small modification like moving model and data to GPU with to('xpu') is required.
+Therefore, only small modification like moving model and data to GPU with `to('xpu')` is required.
 We highly recommend using the TorchScript for quantizing models.
-With graph model created via TorchScript, optimization like operator fusion (e.g. `conv_relu`) would be enabled automatically.
-This would deliver the best performance for int8 workloads.
+With graph model created via TorchScript, optimization like operator fusion (e.g. `conv_relu`) is enabled automatically.
+This delivers the best performance for int8 workloads.

 ## Imperative Mode
 ```python